What are rates and charges?

-Council presently has one category for farmland, one category and three sub-categories for residential, one category three sub-categories for business.
+Council presently has one category for farmland, one category and two sub-categories for residential, one category two sub-categories for business.
 The category or sub-category for your property is clearly printed on the front of your annual rate notice.

 A ratepayer may apply to Council to have a land category or sub-category reviewed.
 Please contact Council's Rates Officer on 02 6959 5510 for more information.

 Categorisation of Land: Change of Category & Sub-Category:

 - A ratepayer must notify Council within 30 days when the land use changes from one category to another.

 A ratepayer who is dissatisfied with Council's declaration of category after it has been reviewed, or the date at which the category is to take effect, may appeal to the Land and Environment Court within 30 days after the declaration is made, under Section 526 of the Local Government Act 1993.